 Differences between Device Management Client and Client Lite

 Device Management Client uses X.509 based certificates for device identity and connectivity, whereas Device Management Client Lite uses device-specific PSKs.
-Device PSKs are much lighter, so the code size and peak RAM consumption are less.
+Device PSKs are lighter, so the code size is smaller and peak RAM consumption lower.

 Device Management Client Lite does not support First-to-Claim, as the PSK would have to be known to both owners, which breaks the secrecy.

-The device's original bootstrap PSK is injected to Device Management using a REST API.
-That same device-specific bootstrap PSK must also be injected to the device.
-The PSK is identified using a Pre-shared Key ID (PSK ID).
-Please ensure the PSK ID is globally unique.
-Please follow OMA LwM2M specifications.
+Inject the device's original bootstrap PSK to Device Management using POST /v2/device-shared-keys.
+Inject the same device-specific bootstrap PSK also to the device.
+The PSK is identified using a Pre-shared Key Identity (PSK ID).
+Make sure the PSK ID is globally unique.
+Please follow the OMA LwM2M specifications.
 Chapter 6.3.1 Endpoint Client Name specifies guidelines for that.

 For a full comparison of Device Management Client and Client Lite, please see the table below: